BrennanB/WebRTC-Telestrator/readme.md

    - Press `F5` to start debugging
    - The debugger will attach to the Node.js process

+## 🛠️ Tech Stack

+- **Frontend**: Vanilla JavaScript, Canvas API, Pointer Events
+- **Backend**: Node.js, Express, WebSocket (ws)
+- **Real-time Communication**: WebRTC Data Channels
+- **Streaming**: MJPEG for OBS integration
+- **UI**: Modern CSS with backdrop-filter and flexbox
+- **Performance**: Desynchronized canvas context, touch event optimization

-## Contributing
+## 🤝 Contributing

 Feel free to submit issues and pull requests.
 This project aims to provide a simple, reliable telestrator solution for content creators.

+### Development Workflow
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/new-feature`
+3. Make your changes and test thoroughly
+4. Commit with clear messages: `git commit -m "Add new feature"`
+5. Push and create a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

-- Original concept and implementation by [BlankSourceCode](https://github.com/BlankSourceCode/WebRTC-Telestrator)
+- **Original concept and implementation** by [BlankSourceCode](https://github.com/BlankSourceCode/WebRTC-Telestrator)
-- Rewritten with improved connection handling and UI enhancements
+- **Major rewrite** with Apple Pencil support, performance optimizations, and enhanced UI
+- **Community feedback** for feature requests and bug reports

+---

+Made with ❤️ for content creators and live streamers